DevOps-Playground-CM/scripts/ubuntu-installation/README.md

 Jenkins URL: `http://3.80.131.181:8080`
 Jenkins initial admin password: `2591bdaa272e4c769d099f646dd761e6`
 - Copy the  Jenkins URL to access the server.
-- Copy the adminpass word and login to the Jenkins server.
+- Copy the admin pass word and login to the Jenkins server.